The Employment Law Review: Germany

 Any contractual clauses that violate the Working Time Act are void.

 Employees are generally allowed to work overtime as long as the above-mentioned working time regulations are adhered to.
 As compensation, employees may receive extra remuneration or time off.
-This is often regulated by collective agreements, which depend on the respective industry.
+This is often regulated by collective agreements, which vary depending on the respective industry.
 It is also common and legal to identify overtime of up to 20 hours per month to be compensated by the normal rate of pay.
 The only limitation is set by the minimum wage, which must be fulfilled despite this common practice.
 In the case of very high earners, no overtime compensation is required at all.

 Regarding foreign workers, two circumstances must be distinguished.
 There are no restrictions for EU citizens or citizens of the European Economic Area (EEA) and Switzerland.
 They are allowed to work in Germany without needing a work permit, whereas foreign workers from third countries generally need a work permit and a residence permit.
 The possibility of obtaining the necessary permits depends on the qualifications of the employee and the type of job.
 For example, the permit in the form of an EU Blue Card is the main residence permit for professionals with higher education from abroad.
 The EU Blue Card is granted in a simplified procedure if the applicant has a university degree and will be earning a minimum gross salary of €55,200 per year in the new job.